GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.Utils/README.md

 * Run the process and only know if the process failed or not, using the `ProcessUtils.LaunchCommandAsync` method.
 This method will run the process and return whether the process failed or not but nothing else.

 On top of these ther eis a helper that will run the process using `ProcessUtils.GetCommandOutputAsync` and parse the `stdout` output, if the process suceeded, parse it as json output and return that, very very useful for parsing the output of running gcloud commands.

+### Disposable class
+This class implements an extensible `IDisposable` pattern by allowing the user to specify an `Action` instance to be called when the object is disposed.
+This is very useful when combined with the `using` keyword in C# to ensure that a _cleanup_ action happens when existing a scope.

+### PathUtils class
+This class provides various utility methods for manipulating file paths.

 ### AsyncProperty
 This class enables binding to the completion of a `Task` that it wraps.
 This allows the UI to know when a task is completed and therefore when to change its visual state.